joejk2/web-static/content/_home/the-problem-with-renewable-claims.md

 layout: post
 page_id: ab96ed
 title: The problem with renewable claims
-description: Many suppliers market themselves as completely renewable but how justifiable is this?
+description: Many suppliers market themselves as completely renewable but how justified is this?
 permalink: /:slug
 home_card: true
 comments: false